Desktop Metal raises $65 million to bring metal 3D printing to more manufacturers

 Metal 3D printing company Desktop Metal has raised $65 million in a round of funding led by Ford, with participation from Future Fund.

-Founded in 2015, Burlington, Massachusetts-based Desktop Metal is setting out to make 3D metal printing more accessible to manufacturers and engineers beyond highly specialized industries, while it also reduces costs and time-frames for companies that are already manufacturing metal-based goods.
+Founded in 2015, Burlington, Massachusetts-based Desktop Metal is setting out to make 3D metal printing more accessible to manufacturers and engineers beyond highly specialized industries, as well as reducing costs and time frames for companies that are already manufacturing metal-based goods.
 Desktop Metal’s “end-to-end metal 3D printing solutions” include the $120,000 Desktop Metal Studio System that is aimed at helping engineers build prototypes.

-While this isn’t aimed at your budding work-at-home hobbyists, Desktop Metal has previously stated that this pricing works out at around 10 times less expensive than existing technology.
-The company is also readying its mass-production metal 3D printing system which it has previously noted will cost more than $400,000.
+While this isn’t geared toward your budding work-at-home hobbyists, Desktop Metal has previously stated that its prices end up being around 10 times less expensive than existing technology.
+The company is also readying its mass-production metal 3D printing system which it has previously said will cost more than $400,000.

 Prior to now, Desktop Metal had raised $211 million, including a $115 million round last July and $45 million just four months prior to that.
 Alphabet’s investment arm GV invested in both those rounds.
-Ford’s involvement in this latest tranche of funding is notable as it clearly represents a strategic investment from a company that is heavily reliant on metal, while Ford’s CTO Dr. Ken Washington will also now join Desktop Metal’s board of directors.
+Ford’s involvement in this latest tranche of funding is notable as it is clearly a strategic investment from a company that relies heavily on metal.
+Ford CTO Dr. Ken Washington will also now join Desktop Metal’s board of directors.
 BMW also previously invested in Desktop Metal via its BMW iVentures unit.

-“The age of metal 3D manufacturing is here and this strategic partnership with Ford, along with our portfolio of investors, validates our vision to transform the way metal parts will be designed and mass produced,” noted Desktop Metal cofounder and CEO Ric Fulop.
+“The age of metal 3D manufacturing is here, and this strategic partnership with Ford, along with our portfolio of investors, validates our vision to transform the way metal parts will be designed and mass-produced,” said Desktop Metal cofounder and CEO Ric Fulop.
 “The continued support of our investors underscores the power of our metal 3D printing solutions to help engineers and manufacturers, for the first time, apply metal 3D printing for the entire product development lifecycle — from prototyping to mass producing complex, high performance metal parts in a cost-effective way.”

 With another $65 million in the bank, Desktop Metal said that it will double down on its growth and R&D investment.